ryanq47/WhisperNet/Documentation/ObsidianDocs/1. Task Tracker/Task Tracker.md

 okay -- Everything *should* be in place now (save for a template for external plugings).
 So, full steam ahead with developing/focusing on plugins!!!
+- The last thing to maybe figure out is the path struct stuff - or I can just say fuck it and make the user work from the server.py directory. might be easier  to add a check & say just work in said dir.